-Both California law and Federal law have a number of laws which expressly prohibit numerous types of workplace discrimination.
+Both California and Federal laws have a number of laws that expressly prohibit numerous types of workplace discrimination.
 The following is a basic guide to discrimination laws in California from the expert employment attorneys at Ares Law Group:

 For both discrimination and harassment to be unlawful under California law, it must be based on a “protected characteristic.”
 Under California’s Fair Employment and Housing Act (FEHA), “protected characteristics” include: